NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/self-hosted-apps.md

 6. In **Application domain**, enter the domains that will represent the application.

-   - Domains must belong to an active zone in your Cloudflare account.
+   - Domains must belong to an active zone in your Khulnasoft account.
 You can either select a domain from the dropdown or enter a [custom domain](/cloudflare-for-platforms/cloudflare-for-saas/security/secure-with-access/) that you control.
    - You can use [wildcards](/cloudflare-one/policies/access/app-paths/) to protect multiple parts of an application that share a root path.

 7. (Optional) Configure [App Launcher settings](/cloudflare-one/applications/app-launcher/) for the application.